Skip to main content

 WE STAND SIDE BY SIDE WITH CHILDREN IN THE WORLD'S TOUGHEST PLACES.

-The Atlantic hurricane season officially started this month and runs until November.
+The Atlantic hurricane season officially started in July and runs until November.
 Researchers at the Colorado State University (CSU) predict 23 named storms this season, with 11 predicted to become hurricanes and five to reach major hurricane strength (Category 3-5).

 This level of activity is 170% greater than the average season from 1991–2020.
-According to CSU researchers, this is mainly due to record warm sea surface temperatures as a result of climate change, the development of La Nina conditions in the Pacific, reduced Atlantic trade winds and less wind shear.
+According to CSU researchers, this is mainly due to record warm sea surface temperatures as a result of climate change, in addition to the development of La Nina conditions in the Pacific, and reduced Atlantic trade winds and wind shear.

 Press Release